Research output per year

 The critical subjects that catch my attention are those that allow us to track the politics of our affective economies – I see ‘emotion’ as a resistant subject that can help us think about the politics of both critical neglect and critical recuperation, and my research maps thinking ‘feeling’ onto other similarly difficult, resistant or neglected subjects.

 Although I work mostly in late 19th to 21st century literatures, my interest in the history of thinking feeling is trans-historical.
 My methodologies are multi- and interdisciplinary, and I work across critical, creative, and creative-critical forms.
 Although I engage with a range of theoretical and philosophical perspectives I am most informed by feminism and deconstruction and my writing is frequently in dialogue with psychoanalysis.
-I am particularly interested in methodologies that transgress the boundaries of what constitute literary analysis: since my MA I have been interested in positioning literary scholarship as entangled with living and seek research practices that can explore this.
+I am particularly interested in methodologies that transgress the boundaries of what constitute literary analysis, and work in multi-modal, creative critical and interdisciplinary modes: since my MA I have been interested in positioning literary scholarship as entangled with living and seek research practices that can explore this.

 Teaching and Research Supervision: